aksnzhy/xlearn_doc/index.rst

     sudo pip install xlearn

-The installation process will take a while.
+The installation process will take a while to complete.
 And then you can type the following script in python shell to check whether the xLearn has been installed successfully:

 >>> import xlearn as xl
 >>> xl.hello()